kayake/cerberus/README.md

 > [!WARNING]
 > For version compatibility details, please consult the [Security Policy](/SECURITY.md) document.

+## Configuration

+To enhance anonymity, proxy servers or Tor should be configured.
+Cerberus simplifies this configuration process, thereby improving overall anonymity.

 ### Setting up proxies

 Two methods exist for proxy configuration: command-line interface or a configuration file (config.yaml)